cvut/javascript/README.md

 }
 ```

-That being said, there's nothing wrong with function expressions that are just [currying another function][20].
+That being said, there’s nothing wrong with function expressions that are just [currying another function][20].

 ##### Good